-- For native apps (Android, iOS) upgrade your app to Swrve SDK 6.0.
+- For native apps (Android, iOS) upgrade your app to minimum Swrve SDK 6.0.

 - For OTT platforms, ensure your app uses the latest SDK that supports User Identity.

 - Use an app-specific, non-discoverable ID to identify your users across devices, platforms, and channels.

 - If you’re using an external user ID with the Swrve Event or Push APIs or with any Salesforce Journey Builder custom Swrve activities, you must also generate an Identity secret key on the Integration Settings screen for your app.
 For more information about managing your API keys, see Integrate your app.

 Tracking user behavior with Swrve